menglu-auyong/Hello-World/server/plugins/thelab/README.md

 # the-lab

-This is to simulate the MTP plugin.
+This is to immitate the MTP plugin. ( adjusted in 10.2.x branch)